forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ### Falkland War
+Similarities:
-Similarity: Similar tactics UK (in the Falkland War) and Ukraine in this war.
+* Similar tactics UK (in the Falkland War) and Ukraine in this war.

+Refs:
 *  Evgeny Norin, 16 Jun, 2022, *Remembering the Falklands conflict: How Argentina's 'little victorious war' instead became a huge success for Margaret Thatcher*